-The losses of coral cover attributed to disease, and chronic (23%, Figure 12) are more likely to reflect the impacts of water quality.
-However, by categorising response to primary disturbance-type ignores potential compounding of impacts associated with acute disturbances as elevated levels of nutrients may: increase the susceptibility of corals to disease (Bruno et al. 2003, Haapkylä et al. 2011, Kline et al. 2006, Kuntz et al. 2005, Weber et al. 2012, Vega Thurber et al. 2013), promote outbreaks of crown-of-thorns starfish (Wooldridge & Brodie 2015) and increase susceptibility to thermal stress (Wooldridge & Done 2004, Wiedenmann et al. 2013).
+The losses of coral cover attributed to disease and chronic pressures (23%, Figure 13) are more likely to reflect the impacts of water quality.
+However this figure is likely to be an underestimate, as losses attributed to acute disturbances will include any compounding impacts associated with chronic pressures as elevated levels of nutrients may: increase the susceptibility of corals to disease (Bruno et al. 2003, Haapkylä et al. 2011, Kline et al. 2006, Kuntz et al. 2005, Weber et al. 2012, Vega Thurber et al. 2013), promote outbreaks of crown-of-thorns starfish (Wooldridge & Brodie 2015) and increase susceptibility to thermal stress (Wooldridge & Done 2004, Wiedenmann et al. 2013).

 The transport of coastal nutrients to the mid-shelf Reef remains a plausible factor enhancing the survival of crown-of-thorns starfish larvae, and so potentially extends the influence of run-off to large tracts of the Reef (Brodie et al. 2005, Fabricius et al. 2010, Furnas et al. 2013, Pratchett et al. 2014, Wooldridge & Brodie 2015, Brodie et al. 2017).
-However, the role of runoff in crown-of-thorns outbreak dynamics remains unresolved (Pratchett et al. 2017) and will not be dwelt on here.
+However, the role of runoff in crown-of-thorns outbreak dynamics remains unresolved (Pratchett et al. 2017).